Heysham Port railway station: Services

 A twice-daily service formerly served the railway station (the first around midday with a second approximately an hour later), which connected with the Isle of Man Steam Packet Company's ferry service to Douglas on the Isle of Man.
 The services were operated by Northern as an extension of the Lancaster-Morecambe shuttle, but in the late 1980s and early 1990s, one train ran through to/from Manchester Victoria via Preston.
 A Sunday service ran during the summer months.
-From December 2008 the service was reduced to one train each way per day, which ran to and from Leeds.
+From December 2008, the service was reduced to one train each way per day, which ran to and from Leeds.
 A Sunday service (of two trains each way) operated in the summer months (mid-May until mid-September).

 From the summer 2018 timetable change the service has been altered again, now running to and from Lancaster only.
-The Sunday service has been reduced to a single train each way, but runs throughout the year and operates to/from Leeds.
+The Sunday service has been reduced to a single train each way, but runs throughout the year and has a connection at Lancaster for Carnforth and stations to Leeds.